optimized/projekyll-hub/README.md

 Project Hub
 ===========

-A Jekyll powered of [Super Friendly / Dan Mall's Project Hub](https://github.com/SuperFriendly/project-hub/)
+A Jekyll powered version of [Super Friendly / Dan Mall's Project Hub](https://github.com/SuperFriendly/project-hub/)

 All "projects" come from the `_posts` directory.
 Edit the "[frontmatter](http://jekyll.tips/jekyll-casts/front-matter/)" for each post and place content in HTML or Markdown below.